-- All program proposals must have department chair approval; - Travel Study Program Directors need to be members of the UCLA faculty and well-versed in the location in which the program will be offered with preference given to ladder-UCLA faculty first; - Programs must include a minimum of eight (8) quarter units of credit, are expected to be academically rigorous and maintain appropriate contact hours while in a condensed format; - Travel Study Program Directors are required to live in-residence with their programs during the entire duration of the Travel Study Program; - The International Education Office does not conduct programs in locations with Level 3 (High-Level) State Department, CDC, or other Warnings or Alerts.
-If a program location receives a State Department Warning or Alert after it has been slated to run, the IEO reserves the right to suspend the program; - Programs will be assessed for academic, structural, financial and administrative viability.
+- All program proposals must have Department Chair approval; - Travel Study Program Directors need to be members of the UCLA faculty and well-versed in the location in which the program will be offered with preference given to ladder-UCLA faculty first; - Programs must include a minimum of eight (8) quarter units of credit, are expected to be academically rigorous and maintain appropriate contact hours while in a condensed format; - Travel Study Program Directors are required to live in-residence with their programs during the entire duration of the Travel Study Program; - Travel Study Program Directors should not be dually engaged in other teaching responsibilities or prolonged independent travel during the entirety of the Travel Study program dates in order to be fully available to student and programmatic needs; - Compliance with all Travel Accounting policies and reconciliation procedures for travel advance funds is required as an obligation of the individual traveler; - The International Education Office does not conduct programs in locations with Level 3 (High-Level) State Department, CDC, or other Warnings or Alerts.
+If a program location receives a State Department Warning or Alert after it has been slated to run, the IEO reserves the right to suspend the program; - Programs will be assessed for academic, structural, financial, recruitment potential, and administrative viability.
 Depending on the complexity of the program, full budgetary and administrative evaluation may take several months to conduct.
-In rare instances, a program that has received initial approval may be subject to postponement for another summer or cancellation if administrative or financial obstacles become apparent. - Programs that are cancelled for two consecutive cycles will not be considered in future cycles. - Contract negotiation with various vendors begins very early in the planning process for all programs.
-In order to ensure that all program logistics are included in the contracts, full program details must be submitted to IEO staff by September 25, 2023.
+In rare instances, a program that has received initial approval may be subject to postponement for another summer or cancellation if administrative or financial obstacles become apparent.

+- Programs that are cancelled for two consecutive cycles will not be considered in future cycles. - Contract negotiation with various vendors begins very early in the planning process for all programs.
+In order to ensure that all program logistics are included in the contracts, full program details must be submitted to IEO staff by September 23, 2024.
 Please see timeline at the end of this document for reference.
 Failure to submit these details by the indicated deadlines could lead to cancellation of the program if we are unable to secure bookings in time.